Connected Healthcare Market

 Connected Healthcare Market Recent Developments

-In April 2024, OMRON Healthcare, Co., Ltd. acquired Luscii Healthtech, a company specializing in digital health and remote consultation service platforms
+- In April 2024, OMRON Healthcare, Co., Ltd. acquired Luscii Healthtech, a specialist in digital health and remote consultation service platforms.
+This acquisition strengthens OMRON’s role in connected healthcare and broadens its global digital health solutions.

-In March 2024, Garmin Malaysia introduced the HRM-Fit, a heart rate monitor tailored for women.
-Featuring a clip-on design, it easily attaches to medium- and high-support sports bras, ensuring optimal comfort and accurate real-time heart rate and workout tracking
+- In March 2024, Garmin Malaysia introduced the HRM-Fit, a heart rate monitor tailored for women.
+Its clip-on design attaches securely to medium- and high-support sports bras, ensuring comfort and accurate real-time heart rate tracking during workouts.

-In this report, the Connected Healthcare Market has been segmented by Types, Function, Application and Geography.
+In this report, the Connected Healthcare Market has been segmented by Type, Function, Application, End User and Geography.

 Connected Healthcare Market, Segmentation by Function